TheWinczi/AI_Heart_Attack_Prediction/README.md

 Considering all input vector data equally useful is the best classifier is Random Forest.

 ---
-Using previously trained Random Forest it is easy to conclude what parts of input data are most useful.
+Using previously trained Random Forest it is easy to conclude what parts of input data are most useful. <br />
 Diagram of Random Forest features importances:

 ![features_importances_diagram](diagrams/features_importances.png)